yasiryagi/helpdesk/tokenomics/README.md

   - A [Rejected Proposal](/proposals/README.md#rejected) means a smaller, fixed amount of the Stake is slashed and burned
   - An [Expired Proposal](/proposals/README.md#expired) counts as "rejected"
 - Slashing Staked [workers](/roles).
 The mechanism of these slashes depends on the role, but in all cases, the tokens are burned.
-  - [Validators](/roles/validators) (and their [Nominators](/roles/validators/README.md#nominating)) gets slashed automatically by the chain if they go offline, or responds too slowly, without first stopping.
+  - [Validators](/roles/validators) (and their [Nominators](/roles/validators/README.md#nominating)) get slashed automatically by the chain if they go offline, or respond too slowly, without first stopping.
   - [Storage Providers](/roles/storage-providers) can get their stakes slashed by their Lead.
   - The [Storage Lead](/roles/storage-lead) can get their stakes slashed by the Council through a [Proposal](/proposals/README.md#slash-working-group-leader-stake).
   - [Content Curators](/roles/content-curators) can get their stakes slashed by their Lead.